markdoc/docs/pages/docs/tags.md

 - `children`
 - `string[]`
-- Determines which tag or node types are allowed to be rendered as children of this tag.
+- Specifies which tag or node types can be rendered as children of this tag.
 Used in schema validation.

 ---

 - `attributes`
 - `{ [string]: SchemaAttribute }`
-- Determines which values/types are allowed to be passed to this tag.
+- Specifies which values (and their types) can be passed to this tag.

 ---

 - `selfClosing`
 - `boolean`
-- Determines whether a tag can contain children (`false`) or not (`true`).
+- Specifies whether a tag can contain children (`false`) or not (`true`).
 Used in schema validation.

 ---